 Commit to an electronic-free policy except for in the case of emergencies

+Space is limited in this program.
 All applicants must fill out an online application.
-New applicant will have an informal conversation with member(s) of our staff.
-Attendance at the pre-season orientation is suggested.
+New applicants will have an informal conversation with member(s) of our staff.
+Attendance at the pre-season orientation is highly recommended.

-As part of the participation fee, each teen will receive a HCFC teeshirt and draw string backpack.
+As part of the participation fee, each teen will receive a HCFC teeshirt, and draw string backpack.
+Teens will be provided with an afternoon snack each day of attendance.
+Occasionally, we will offer optional offsite outings for an additional cost.
 Onsite social opportunities will be offered periodically throughout the summer.
-Teen will be provided with an afternoon snack each day of attendance.
-Occasionally, we will offer optional offsite outings for an additional cost.
-This year, returning teens are invited to the farm for a spring sleepover retreat.
-All teen participants are encouraged to attend our spring orientation work days.
-All participants will be invited to join us in September for the Appreciation Sleepover.
-This summer we will also be offering a sleepover for campers ages 9-12 on Friday, July 13 and teens are invited to join us for this fun-filled event!
+All participants that successfully complete the program will be invited to join us in September for an Appreciation Event.

 Participants should review the camper's packing list to make sure they are coming to camp adequately prepared to participate fully in the program.
 Please bring a hearty morning snack and lunch each day.
 Afternoon snack is provided by camp.